apache/openserverless/CONTRIBUTING.md

  - all files must have the Apache license in the header.
 Check this with `task license` before opening a pull request (it requires [license-eye](https://github.com/apache/skywalking-eyes)).
+ - you need always to provide a test - there are plenty of testing in the source around: unit, integration, a test suite and so on
- - all PRs must have passing builds for all operating systems (where this is applicable).
+ - all PRs must have passing builds.

 ## Pull requests

+We work in releavse branches and then move up the changes to the main

- - open pull requests against the `main` branch unless a committer directs you otherwise.
+ - open pull requests against the higher version branch (example if there is 0.1.0, 0.9.0 and 0.9.1 use 0.9.1) unless a committer directs you otherwise
  - keep each pull request focused on a single change, and describe what it does and why.
  - reference the related GitHub issue in the description, if there is one.
  - be prepared to address review comments; committers may ask you to rebase before merging.